 Both centers are part of Heritage’s Institute for Economic Freedom and Opportunity.

 Before joining Heritage in 2007 as director of the Center for Trade and Economics, Miller had a distinguished career in the U.S. Foreign Service.
 In 2006, he was appointed as an ambassador to the United Nations and U.S. representative on the U.N.’s Economic and Social Council.

 Miller previously served at the State Department as deputy assistant secretary for economic and global issues.
 He headed offices at State devoted to the promotion of human rights, social issues, development and trade.

-Overseas, Miller has served in Italy, France, Barbados and New Zealand, including as head of the U.S. observer mission to the U.N.
+Overseas, Miller served in Italy, France, Barbados and New Zealand.
+He headed the U.S. observer mission to the U.N.
 Educational, Scientific and Cultural Organization (UNESCO).
-He also headed the U.S. delegation to the U.N.
-Conference on Trade and Development in 2004 and was the lead negotiator for the Monterrey Consensus on Financing for Development.